Maintenance Paint 101: Everything You Should Know

 · High-performance Epoxy Coatings

-• Engineered for ultimate durability and adhesion, these coatings form a robust barrier against moisture, chemicals, and abrasion.
+• These coatings are built for amazing durability and strong sticking power.
+They form a tough barrier against moisture, chemicals, and wear and tear.

 · Acrylic Primers